backdrop-contrib/chartcss/README.md

   .  </tr>
   ```

+### [todo] create Views module intergration so ChartsCSS can be used with dynamic data.

 ### See the menu ***/admin/config/content/chartcss/help*** for links to the Framework and an example.

 This module uses the chartsCSS framework on github https://github.com/ChartsCSS/charts.css